The Stainless Steel Rat: Gamebook

 Harrison also produced a gamebook in the style of the Choose Your Own Adventure and Fighting Fantasy series, called You Can Be the Stainless Steel Rat (ISBN 0-441-94978-9), the reader being told that their decisions would "determine whether he or she can find Prof. Geisteskrank on the planet Skraldespand and bring him back before he activates a lethal new weapon".
 The reader generally cannot fail in this mission, regardless of his or her choices, although it is possible to get caught in an inescapable loop at one point.

 Cameos

 In the tribute anthology Foundation's Friends, Harrison wrote a story, The Fourth Law of Robotics, which featured the Stainless Steel Rat in the setting of Isaac Asimov's Robot series.

 Board game

-The Return of the Stainless Steel Rat, a board game inspired by the character, was published by SPI in their magazine Ares in the late 1970s.
+The Return of the Stainless Steel Rat, a board game inspired by the character, was published by SPI in their magazine Ares in the early 1980s.
 Designed by Greg Costikyan, the game involved the Rat infiltrating a space station under hostile control.
 The game was accompanied by a 6,000-word short story.